 Vanuatu, one of the main sources of Kava, has banned the sale of inferior Tudei Kava chemotypes in order to help ensure that the Kava that is sold is from the traditional sources of the plant.

 According to online Kratom store Zamnesia, Kratom is illegal in Australia, Thailand, Malaysia, Myanmar, and Romania.
-It is also illegal under state law in Mississippi, Louisiana, and Indiana These states have chosen to ban kratom over the last several years.
+The drug is also illegal under state law in Mississippi, Louisiana, and Indiana These states have chosen to ban kratom over the last several years.

 It is also considered a controlled substance in New Zealand, Denmark, Poland, Latvia, Sweden, and Lithuania.

 Often, Kratom which is sold must often be labeled “not for human consumption” due to legal risks.